jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ### Collisions

-You can choose the bit size of a random salt based on the table below.
-If you have a lot of users and only a few salts (due to choosing a small salt bit size) then precomputed attack tables can be made that attack all the users with that same salt.
+If you wish to optimise the length of your salt to save on storage space you can choose the bit size of your random salt based on the table below.
+If you have a lot of users and only a few salts (due to choosing a small salt bit size) then rainbow tables can be made that attack all the users with that same salt, making it more efficient for the attacker.

 From the below table we can see that 2<sup>64</sup> will be just enough if we're expecting ≈8 000 000 000 users i.e. one account for everyone in the world.
-You'll be getting on average 2 collisions per salt:
+You'll be getting on average 2 collisions per salt, which is acceptable.
+So we can optimise our salt to be 64-bit.
+Bear in mind, as mentioned before, the generally accepted best practise is 128-bits.

 <table>
 <tbody>